Learn

 If you've been investing for a while, you might have heard the term "core-satellite approach".
-While it might sound like something out of a sci-fi film, it's actually a simple investing strategy.
+While it might sound like something out of a sci-fi film, it's actually a simple investing strategies.
 It's also one that can potentially help you achieve greater long-term investment success.

 In a nutshell, the core-satellite approach is a popular strategy to build a diversified investment portfolio.
 It involves splitting your portfolio into two parts: the core and the satellite.
 The idea behind this strategy is to manage risk while not having to miss out on potential higher returns.